-Text: Mechanism, Clapp and Ogier.
+Text: Principles of Mechanism, Vallance and Farris.
+Instructor: Freeman.

-Instructor: Watson.

 ME.
 3. MATERIALS AND PROCESSES.
 11 units.
 (3-3-5); first or second term.

 A study of the materials of engineering and of the processes by which these materials are made and fabricated.
 The fields of usefulness and the limitations of alloys and other engineering materials are studied, and also the fields of usefulness and limitations of the various methods of fabrication and of processing machines.